ds231009/ccl2Frontend/README.md

             - 💡 Biggest learning: Having to figure out what/if every route needs a Controller.
             - ❌ Biggest mistake/blocker: Getting to into frontend after just testing around while I should just do the desogns first and take them as given and not player around.
             - 📌 Notes for tomorrow: More work on filtering in frontend.
 Nice display and filter option.

+## Day Nr.
+2 - 12.06.2025
+            - ✅ What I worked on today: Implimented AdminUser page.
+Same logic can hopefully be used for refrences and articles.
+            - 💡 Biggest learning: Full time job and ccl is a pleasure
+            - ❌ Biggest mistake/blocker:
+            - 📌 Notes for tomorrow: Implement other admin pages and nice styling.
+Maybe already the create article